MidnightLightning/gedjson/README.md

 # Don't care about Semantic data
 Grab the `@graph` property from the result JSON, which is an array of JSON objects.
-Objects that have a `@type` property of `foaf:Person` are `INDI` objects in the original GEDCOM, and `@type` of `bio:Marriage` are `FAM` objects in the original file.
+Objects that have a `@type` property of `foaf:Person` are `INDI` objects in the original GEDCOM, and `@type` of `bio:Relationship` are `FAM` objects in the original file.
 Between those two types, all the properties of the original data file should be present.

 # Mapping